roselandroche/React-Todo/README.md

 - `<Todo />` is a component that takes in the `todo` data and displays the task to the screen.
 DONE
 - `<TodoForm>` will hold your input field and your `Add Todo` and `Clear Completed` buttons.
 DONE
   - Your input field should take in user input, and allow a user to press `Enter` or click on the `Submit Button` to add a todo to your list.
   - Once a todo is submitted, the Todo List should re-render and show the added todo.
+DONE

 ---